potatomat0/flashcard/documents/FunctionalRequirements.md

 -   The API for starting a review session is stateless.
 -   It accepts a deck ID and settings, fetches the relevant cards (from either `cards` or `defaultcards` based on the endpoint), and returns a pre-generated session plan to the client.
 -   The API for submitting a review result for a personal card (`POST /api/cards/:cardId/review`) is atomic and updates the card's `frequency` score.
 This does not apply to default cards.

+#### 2.3.6.
+File Upload
+-   A dedicated endpoint (`POST /api/upload`) handles image uploads.
+-   It uses `multer` to process `multipart/form-data` requests.
+-   The uploaded file is saved to the `/media` directory with a unique name.
+-   The endpoint returns a JSON object with the public URL of the uploaded file (e.g., `{ "filePath": "/media/image-1678886400000.png" }`).
+-   The client then uses this URL when creating or updating a card.